marcopeg/es6-react-lib-blueprint/README.md

-# es6-server-lib-blueprint
+# es6-react-lib-blueprint

-> Blueprint for building an ES6 server library and publish it to NPM.
+> Blueprint for building an ES6 ReactJS _(and generally client side)_
+> library and publish it to NPM.

 If you want to write an _NPM module_ with _ES6_ this is repository is a good starting point for you.
 Clone it and dig into `/src` and `/test` folder to write functionalities and unit tests.